Can You Stop Sabotage?

-I received a cryptic e-mail from a friend recently.
-She’s less than a year into a new church staff position.
+I once received a cryptic e-mail from a friend.
+She’d been less than a year into a new church staff position.
 In her e-mail she asked the question, “Can you stop sabotage?”
-She didn’t go into details, but obviously, something’s going on (for one thing, it looks like the honeymoon period’s over!).
+She didn’t go into details, but obviously, something was going on (for one thing, it looked like the honeymoon period was over!).
 I think it’s just as well that she didn’t get into specifics.
 Overfocusing on particulars of personalities, culture, and “the issue” runs the risk of moving too quickly into strategizing and overlooking emotional process dynamics.

 Sabotage is a predictable reactive phenomenon to the threat of change.
 Anytime leaders work toward change, of whatever kind, they can expect reactivity.
 As such, we should always expect it.
 The form it takes, however, is often surprising.
 Sabotage is reactivity ramped up to the level of action intended to block change.

 While sabotage may feel off-putting and distancing, the behavior actually is intended to bring us back into a togetherness mode: the separation of differentiation is too uncomfortable for the system.
 Leaders must not be surprised, hurt, or offended by this reaction.
 Leaders are called to responsibility and growth, and this role can be lonely.
 Leadership includes the willingness to be misunderstood.
 Our differentiation is not assured until we can respond to sabotage in a healthy way without retribution, rigidity or dogmatism, cut-off, or withdrawal.
 (Arthur Paul Boers, Never Call Them Jerks .
 Alban, 1999).